 Sometimes a cracked tooth can become more than just a cracked tooth.
-In some more severe cases, a simply crack can cause pulp and/or tissue damage.
+A simple crack can cause pulp or tissue damage in some more severe cases.
 Therefore, it would require a root canal to be done.

-While some cracked tooth cases are initially severe, those who fail to immediately tend to their cracked tooth will find that their crack may worsen over time, which is why treatment should soon be done, to prevent further problems such as needing a root canal.
+While a broken tooth or cracked tooth cases may not initially seem severe, those who fail to immediately tend to their cracked tooth will find that their crack may worsen over time, which is why treatment should soon be done, to prevent further problems such as needing a root canal.

 If your cracked tooth turns into a chipped tooth, a filling can be used for minor cases, or tooth bonding may be completed.
 Very severe cases may best benefit from a dental crown, or in the case that a tooth is almost completely chipped off, having that tooth professionally removed and replaced with a dental implant.
 Your dentist, once again, will decide your most reliable option fit for your personal scenario.

-No matter how minor or severe your tooth crack or chip is, it’s important to make a trip to the dentist as soon as possible to have it checked out.
+No matter how minor or severe your cracked tooth or broken tooth is, it’s important to make a trip to the dentist as soon as possible to have it checked out.
 It may seem like no big deal to you, but it can cause costs to rise and more problems to occur shortly after if treatment is not sought out in time.